lucalves/learn-front/README.md

 # Learning JS

-> Actually, I developed 1 project in Javascript.
+> Actually, I developed 1 project.

 The repository is organized by: